srpoucse/Notification-Observer-Helper/README.md

 - Register as observer for all your notification at one place
 - Make code more readable
-- Since we use a block based API it makes easy to use and more declarative.
+- Since we use a block based API it makes it easy to use and more declarative.